 As of December 31, 2020, we had an equity method and equity security investments in PellePharm.
 The equity security investments in PellePharm were without a readily determinable fair value and were carried at cost less impairment plus or minus observable price changes.
 PellePharm became a consolidated VIE in April 2021.
-As of December 31, 2020, we had an equity method investment in LianBio representing ordinary shares held by BBP LLC.
-We started accounting for the investment in LianBio under Accounting Standards Codification ("ASC") 321, Investments - Equity Securities in November 2021.
-Refer to Note 7 for further discussion on the PellePharm and LianBio investments, both of which are no longer accounted for as equity method investments as of December 31, 2021.
-We no longer have any equity method investments as of December 31, 2021.
+As of December 31, 2020, we had an equity method investment in LianBio representing ordinary shares held by BridgeBio Pharma, LLC ("BBP LLC").
+In November 2021, we no longer held significant influence over LianBio and therefore began accounting for the investment in LianBio under ASC 321, Investments - Equity Securities.
+Refer to Note 7 for further discussion on the PellePharm and LianBio investments, both of which were no longer accounted for as equity method investments as of December 31, 2021.
+We no longer have any equity method investments as of December 31, 2022 and 2021.

 Under the equity method of accounting, our investments are reviewed for indicators of impairment at each reporting period and are written down to fair value if there is evidence of a loss in value that is other-than-temporary.
 Factors that may be indicative of an impairment include a series of operating losses of an investee, the absence of an ability to recover the carrying amount of the investment, the inability of the investee to sustain an earnings capacity and a current fair value of an investment that is less than its carrying amount.
 Indicators that a decline in value may be other-than-temporary include the length of time and the extent to which the estimated fair value or market value has been below the carrying value, the financial condition and the near-term prospects of the investee, the intent and our ability to retain our investment in the investee for a period of time sufficient to allow for any anticipated recovery in market value and general market conditions.
 The estimation of fair value and whether an other-than-temporary impairment has occurred requires the application of significant judgment and future results may vary from current assumptions.
-No impairment charge was recognized for the years ended December 31, 2021, 2020 and 2019 related to our equity method investments.
+No impairment charge was recognized for the years ended December 31, 2021 and 2020 related to our equity method investments.